TheAhmadOsman/BestCarDeal/source/index.md

 ![yearConditionViolin.png](img/yearConditionViolin.png)

 The graph above displays the frequency distributions for cars in the dataset of a certain condition.
-For persons more concerned about the condition of their vehicles,they will be more likely to consider cars of a new condition, as they would have a more recent year of manufacturing(between 2015-2020).
+For individuals more concerned about the condition of their vehicles, they will be more likely to consider cars of a new condition, as they would have a more recent year of manufacturing(between 2015-2018).
 Cars in poor/salvaged condition are most likely depreciated vehicles within the timespan of years 2000-2005.
+The graph clearly suggests that if you want a vehicle in a great condition, you should purchase a vehicle with a year of manufacturing closest to the most recent year.

 * The white dot represents the median
 * The thick gray bar in the center represents the interquartile range